22by7-raikar/RBE595-Hands-On-Autonomous-Aerial-Robotics/Magic Madgwick Filter for Attitude Estimation/README.md

 # Results

-Plot of orientation angles estimated from all functions are plotted with legend.
+Plot of orientation angles estimated from all functions are plotted with legend. <br />
 Please refer to `Report.pdf` for our results and methodology